whatwg/html-build/README.md

 The first time this runs, it will ask for your input on where to clone the HTML source from, or where on your system to find it if you've already done that.
 If you're working to submit a pull request to [whatwg/html](https://github.com/whatwg/html), be sure to give it the URL of your fork.

-### Output

-After you complete the build steps above, the build will run and generate the single-page version of the spec, the multipage version, and more.
-If all goes well, you should very soon have all the following in your `output/` directory:

-- `404.html`
-- `demos/*`
-- `dev/*`
-- `entities.json`
-- `fonts/*`
-- `html-dfn.js`
-- `images/*`
-- `index.html`
-- `link-fixup.js`
-- `multipage/*`
-- `robots.txt`
-- `xrefs.json`

-Now you're ready to edit the `html/source` file—and after you make your changes, you can run the `build.sh` script again to see the new output.

 ## Building using a Docker container

 The Dockerized version of the build allows you to run the build entirely inside a "container" (lightweight virtual machine).
-This includes tricky dependencies like a local copy of Wattsi, as well an HTTP server setup similar to that of https://html.spec.whatwg.org.
+This includes tricky dependencies like a local copy of Wattsi and Python.

 To perform a Dockerized build, use the `--docker` flag: